luis-galvez/OccuProb/README.md

 The detailed documentation including examples can be found at https://occuprob.readthedocs.io/

 ## References
-OccuProb is based on the theory found in the following works:
+OccuProb is based on the following works:
 * [1] Wales, D.
 Properties of the Landscape.
 In *Energy Landscapes: Applications to Clusters, Biomolecules and Glasses*;
 Cambridge Molecular Science; Cambridge University Press: Cambridge, 2004; pp 364–433.